Is BuzzFeed Enabling Doctors to Violate Patient Confidentiality?

 Of course it has to be noted that these quotes were pulled from a thread on Reddit, which brings a great deal of skepticism to many of the stories.
-However, given the fact that it’s received nearly 23,000 comments, the probability is high that at least a few (if not a lot) of these doctors are actually who they say they are.
+However, given the fact that the thread's received over 23,000 comments, the probability is high that at least a few (if not a lot) of these doctors are actually who they say they are.

-How would you feel if you were scrolling through Buzzfeed on a lazy Thursday afternoon only to see that your doctor had outed an interaction that may have been very embarrassing for you?
-We doubt you’d ever feel comfortable going to that doctor again, and we’re sure the nasty comments on the piece — “Idiots, idiots everywhere” — would only make you feel worse about the situation.
+How would you feel if you were scrolling through BuzzFeed on a lazy Thursday afternoon only to see that your doctor had outed an interaction that may have been very embarrassing for you?
+We doubt you’d feel comfortable going to that doctor again, and we’re sure the nasty comments on the piece — “Idiots, idiots everywhere” — would only make you feel worse.
 (Speaking of comments, some nurses and other doctors have openly contributed to the discussion by adding some of their own stories to the comments section of the article.)

-This brings us to Buzzfeed itself, which we feel crossed the line by posting this piece.
-They seem to have no problem name-calling and laughing at another’s expense — and doing so over issues that are supposed to be personal.
-Looking at the other kinds of questions posed by this user on Reddit, we wouldn’t be surprised if it was a Buzzfeed employee deliberately stirring up controversy in an attempt to get content.
+This brings us to BuzzFeed itself, which we think crossed the line by posting this piece.
+The site seems to have no problem name-calling and laughing at someone's expense — and doing so over issues that are supposed to be personal.
+Looking at the other kinds of questions posed by the same user on Reddit, we wouldn’t be surprised if it was a BuzzFeed employee deliberately stirring up controversy to get content.

 If you ask us, you can file these stories under the category of “online bullying,” a widespread problem with increasingly disastrous results.
 However, these instances typically occur among children and teens, not professional adults who are supposed to be respected and trusted in their fields.

 When it comes to your relationship with your doctor, the internet has certainly muddied the waters.
 It can be used to research and connect with a physician (much like it’s used here on RealSelf), but it also presents a whole new set of challenges.
 “Physicians should be cognizant of standards of patient privacy and confidentiality that must be maintained in all environments, including online,” explains AMA.